-above table 2 presents the percentage analysis of the numerous benefits of accurate financial statement analysis.
-From the result of the data analysis, it was observed that the debt "better benefit. tagged management" 112(33.94%) was rated the greatest benefit of accurate financial statement analysis by the respondents with the highest percentage, while "progress tracking time" in real
+The above table 2 presents the percentage analysis of the numerous benefits of accurate financial statement analysis.
+From the result of the data analysis, it was observed that the benefit. tagged "better debt management" 112(33.94%) was rated the greatest benefit of accurate financial statement analysis by the respondents with the highest percentage, while tracking in real "progress time"